maoosi/prisma-appsync/docs/advanced/extending-api.md

 }
 ```

 Next time we run `npx prisma generate`, we want Prisma-AppSync to merge our `custom-schema.gql` with the default schema output.
-To do so, we edit the generator config as following:
+To do so, we edit the generator config as follows:

 ```json{3}
 generator appsync {